Native American Faith, Cultural Renewal, and Leadership (FCR&Leadership) Seminar

 - Engaged Participant

-- This seminar will consist of a group of diverse individuals who will engage with the topics of Native American rights and realities.
-Because of the weight of these topics, students are expected to communicate with respect, compassion, and honesty.
+- Because of the weight of these topics, students are expected to communicate with respect, compassion, and honesty.

 - Active Citizen

-- This seminar is designed for students to develop an informed perspective on Native American rights.
-With this understanding, students will be more prepared to support Native American sovereignty and cultivate racial equality within their everyday interactions, among their friends and families, and throughout their broader communities.
+- This seminar is designed for students to develop an informed perspective on Native American rights, responsibilities, and futures.
+With this understanding, students will be more prepared to support Native American nations and communities, and cultivate faith, cultural renewal, and equality within their everyday interactions, among their friends and families, and throughout their broader communities.

 Seminar Highlights: